ENQUIRE

 Most Type II Adelaide Pounds have some weakness in their edges in the Government Assay Office area.
 But nearly always, the crown design is perfectly executed with flattened areas simply due to wear.

-The challenge for collectors is to find an Adelaide Pound Type II that shows maximum strength in the edges.
+The challenge, therefore, for buyers of an Adelaide Pound Type II is to find a coin that shows maximum strength in the edges and legend.
+And the crown.
 And they do exist!

 History of the 1852 Adelaide Pound